NorthStarUAS/.github/profile/README.md

 This is a collection of all the UAS, flight control, EKF, ground station, data analysis, and mapping related work I've done since the middle 2000's.

+## February 2025: Not a lot to report

+I have been doing some background cleanup of the simulation and out-the-window view code.
+I did a big round of cleanup of the FCS modules and archived all the components I currently have no use-case for ... these can all be brought back when/if needed.
+These changes are prep work so I can do prep work to experiment with some model-based controller ideas.

 ## January 2025: House cleaning

 Less activity this month.
 I have been doing some house keeping to make field names more consistently include their units and have been slowly pushing those changes through the ecosystem.
 I also separated the Simluator and SysId work into two separate repositories in anticipation of more cleanly packaging the Simulator tools for reuse.